vbmartinez4/MechaCar_Statistical_Analysis/README.md

 While the model has shown that there is still unconsidered factors that are affecting the results, given that the r-squared produced, it does prove the argument that the linear model predicts MPG of MechaCar prototypes effectively.
 Essentially, what determines its effectiveness is the r-squared value.
 The r-squared value of 0.7149, therefore, model is approximately 71% accurate and sufficiently and predicts the dependent variable using the multiple linear regression model.

 ## Summary Statistics on Suspension Coils
-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+**- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?**

 ![total summary table](images/total_summary_suspension_coils.png)